Sorry, this program is not available for local students.

 Sorry, this program is not available for international students intending to study on a student visa.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-- successfully completed an APAC-approved three-year psychology sequence with a GPA of at least 2.0 out of 4.0 and a cumulative percentage average of 70-75 per cent in each year of study; or
+Successful completion of an APAC-approved three-year psychology sequence with a GPA of at least 2.0 out of 4.0 and a cumulative percentage average of 70-75 per cent in each year of study

-You will need to complete and attach a supplementary information form (PDF 232KB) as part of your application.
+You will need to complete and attach a supplementary information form (PDF 110KB) as part of your application.